-CSA Regs regulation 7B
+CSA Regs section 11

 The changes introduced by the Families, Housing, Community Services and Indigenous Affairs and Other Legislation Amendment (Further Election Commitments and Other Measures) Act 2011 apply to child support periods starting on or after 1 July 2011.

-New information about adjusted taxable income
+New information about ATI

 Otherwise, the amendment to the assessment will take effect from the day after the assessment was amended, for the remainder of the child support period.